Decidability of Querying First-Order Theories via Countermodels of Finite Width: Introduction

 \item The two other ``archetypical'' decision problems in logic can be obtained as special cases of $\textsc{Entailment}(\mathfrak{F},\mathfrak{Q})$: picking $\mathfrak{Q}=\{\mathrm{false}\}$ yields (un)satisfiability checking in $\mathfrak{F}$, whereas choosing $\mathfrak{F}=\{\mathrm{true}\}$ amounts to the validity problem in $\mathfrak{Q}$. \end{itemize}

-The described entailment problem in its unconstrained form, that is $\textsc{Entailment}(\mathrm{FO},\forall\mathrm{SO})$, is merely semidecidable.
-In order to arrive at a decidable setting, one needs to further constrain $\mathfrak{F}$ and $\mathfrak{Q}$ in a way that ensures co-semidecidability, i.e. the existence of a procedure successfully terminating whenever $\Phi \not\models \Psi$.
+The described problem in its unconstrained form, $\textsc{Entailment}(\mathrm{FO},\forall\mathrm{SO})$, is merely semidecidable, that is, there exists an algorithm that successfully terminates in case $\Phi \models \Psi$.
+Thus, in order to arrive at a decidable setting, one needs to further constrain $\mathfrak{F}$ and $\mathfrak{Q}$ in a way that ensures co-semidecidability, i.e. the existence of a procedure successfully terminating whenever $\Phi \not\models \Psi$.
 We propose to achieve this by exploiting the existence of \emph{countermodels} (that is, models of $\Phi$ that are not models of $\Psi$ and hence witness the non-entailment) which are of a particular, simple shape.
+To gauge ``structural difficulty'', a variety of functions, usually referred to as \emph{width measures} have been proposed and have proven beneficial for a wide range of diverse purposes (graph-theoretic, model-theoretic, algorithmic, and others).